lnvglr/character-diversion/character-diversion.md

 ### People with Opinions

 For discourse to live, it needs participants who bring with them diverse opinions.
 This is why a platform for typographic discourse needs to be accessible.
 The more people involved in a conversation, the more likely it is that they will bring with them a variety of perspectives and ideas.
+In other words, the opinions in a discourse are more than the sum of their parts, because they inspire and teach one another and progress the conversation.
 To make sure that discourse is inclusive and representative, you have to make sure everyone has access to it.
 For discourse to be alive, no one should feel excluded or marginalized because they couldn't participate for lack of access or because they didn't even know there was a platform for this kind of typographic discourse in the first place.

-> these two paragraphs need working on...

 ### Appropriate Platforms